We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Your caravan is your home away from home, and carries the same risk your car does when on the road.
-With APIA caravan or trailer insurance, there’s no need to worry about a bad fate befalling it.
+Your caravan is your home away from home and carries the same risk your car does when on the road.
+With APIA caravan insurance, there’s no need to worry about an unexpected mishap from hitting you in the wallet.

 What cover options does it have?

 APIA offers two types of main insurance: comprehensive caravan insurance or trailer or animal transport float insurance.
 Both options provide legal liability of up to $20 million.